thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Recommendations/fire-tv-recommendations-overview.md

 *  Open

 If a user selects "Open TED TV" instead of "Watch," the TED TV app will launch (instead of the selected content).
 Selecting this option is the same as launching an app the normal way on Fire TV.

+Additionally, you can control your app's name in this launch menu by setting the value for `DISPLAY_NAME`, which is an [Amazon extra][fire-tv-recommendations-send-recommendations#amazon-enhancements] in your recommendation.

 ## Recommendations Attributes